gkontos/spiny-dogfish/README.md

 1. Application properties packaged inside your jar (application.properties and YAML variants).

-Spiky Dogfish will load either yaml or java properties files.
+Mud Shark will load either yaml or java properties files.
 The application will output yaml files as well as a changeset.